 Research on cardiac misdiagnoses reported in the New England Journal of Medicine, for example, found that women 55 and younger were seven times more likely to be misdiagnosed and sent home from the Emergency Department in mid-heart attack compared to our male counterparts.
 (1)

 The consequences of this were enormous, according to researchers: being misdiagnosed and sent away from the hospital doubled the chances of dying.

-Trouble is, we know that about 10% of women experience no chest pain at all during a heart attack.(2)
+Trouble is, we know that at least 10% of women experience no chest pain at all during a heart attack.(2)

 And even standard cardiac diagnostic tests may not be as accurate as we’d like them to be in women.
 For example, as reported in the Emergency Medicine Journal, a patient’s initial electrocardiogram (ECG or EKG) in the Emergency Department has a sensitivity of just 20% to 60% in accurately identifying an acute myocardial infarction – so cannot always be relied upon to rule out heart attack.(3)